Skip to main content

 streamTransport: true,

-buffer: true, // return Buffer instead of Stream
+buffer: true, // Return a Buffer instead of a stream

 });